 Marco Ortiz, “Prosecutor: Leaders of ‘Religious’ Group Married to Own Children,” Good4Utah (January 12, 2018).
 Two men charged with child kidnapping in Utah also allegedly married each other’s young daughters.
 “Sam married and took as a wife John’s 8-year-old daughter,” said a Sanpete County attorney, “John took as a wife Sam’s 8-year old daughter.
 Then they both allegedly married their own 4-year old daughters.”
 The alleged marriages were not recognized by the state of Utah.
 Read more.

 Lizzie Dearden, “‘There Was Blood Everywhere’: Survivor among Hundreds Stopped in FGM Crackdown at Heathrow Airport,” The Independent (January 13, 2018).
-British law enforcement coordinated in a crackdown on Forced Genital Mutilation and Cutting at Heathrow Airport called Operation Limelight.
+British law enforcement coordinated with government specialists in a crackdown on Forced Genital Mutilation and Cutting at Heathrow Airport called Operation Limelight.
 The operation questions travelers arriving from countries where the FGM/C and related practices such as forced marriage are common, with the aim of identifying and assisting survivors and individuals at risk.
-Findings from Operation Limelight were shared with the American FBI and Homeland Security, who launched “Operation Limelight USA” across American Airports after visiting the team at Heathrow.
+Findings from Operation Limelight were shared with the American FBI and Homeland Security, which launched “Operation Limelight USA” across American Airports after visiting the team at Heathrow.
 Read more.

 Dirk Gilson, “Forced at 15,” Al Jazeera (January 2018).
 Forced into marriage at 15, Nafissa now travels around her home country of Niger as an ambassador in the fight against child marriage.
 Niger has the highest rate of child marriage in the world, with nearly 80% of girls married before age 18.
 Al Jazeera profiles the increasing numbers of Nigerien girls and women who are fighting back, seeking to end the practice and provide aid to their peers facing forced marriage.
 Read more.

-Adam Sexton, “NH Lawmakers Again Consider Raising Minimum Marriage Age,” (January 16, 2018).
-New Hampshire lawmakers have revived efforts to change state law allowing girls as young as 13 to be married.
+Adam Sexton, “NH Lawmakers Again Consider Raising Minimum Marriage Age,” WMUR (January 16, 2018).
+New Hampshire lawmakers have revived efforts to change a state law allowing girls as young as 13 to be married.
 A bill to raise the minimum age to 18 stalled last year, in part over questions about minor spouses married to military service members.
 Several bills have been filed on the issue, with lawmakers expecting to combine them into a single law which will raise the minimum age of marriage to 16.
 Read more.

 Cassidy Swanson, “Sununu Voices Support for Bill to Raise Marriage Age in NH,” WMUR (January 24, 2018).
 New Hampshire Governor Chris Sununu has come out in favor of a bill which would raise the minimum age of marriage in the state.
 In a letter to the House Children and Family Law Committee, Gov. Sununu encouraged legislation raising the minimum marriage age to 16, and requiring clear and convincing evidence for 16- and 17-year-olds to obtain a judge’s approval for marriage.
 Read more.